Lab Manger/Research Assistant

 Some elements to highlight in your application include any background in empirical research, leadership experience, and evidence of responsibility, self-motivation and independence.
 If you happen to have specific skills in computer programming (e.g. web design, java, MATLAB, python, R, etc.), or neuroscience (e.g., fMRI), please mention that as well.
 (These skills are not required).

 Candidates should send a CV and cover letter to Catherine Holland ( Email.), and should include contact information for three references.
 Please include "Lab manager application" in the subject line of any correspondence.
 Please also have undergraduate and any other relevant transcripts sent to the same address.
 Review of applications will begin immediately and continue until the position is filled.

-Harvard is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, protected veteran status, or any other characteristic protected by law.
+Harvard is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, or any other characteristic protected by law.